 How long can I leave my dog alone?

-The amount of time that dogs can be left on their own depends on their age and their activity level.
 The longest a dog should be left on their own is four hours.
+This does depend on their age and their activity level.
 For young puppies four hours would be too long, but for older dogs this would probably be fine.
-Although on occasions it is okay to leave your dog for longer, you must make sure they have plenty of toys to keep them occupied.
-You also need to consider if the toys that you are leaving them with are suitable and will not cause them any harm whilst you are not there.
+Although it's okay to leave your dog for longer occasionally, make sure they have plenty of toys to occupy them.
+You also need to consider if the toys that you are leaving them with are suitable.
+Some toys could be a choking hazard.
 It's a good idea to give your dog lots of exercise before leaving them for a long period on their own, this way they will be tired and ready to sleep.

 If dog walking isn’t quite enough for your dog then doggy daycare could be the best option for them.
 Tailster pet carers will give your dog that little extra attention and walks they need whilst you’re away.
-If your dog prefers its own home comforts then one of our dog sitters will be able to come to your home to take care of them!
+If your dog prefers its own home comforts then Tailster can help with that...
+One of our dog sitters will be able to come to your home to take care of them!

 Need a hand?